 Issues with seed phrases and wallet.dat backups are not uncommon.
 Thankfully, the only instances where the situation is unsalvageable are if you have completely lost your seed phrase or private keys.

-In cases where you still have the backup, getting an ‘invalid/seed phrase doesn’t exist’ error, or your wallet.dat file is partially damaged, you can fix the problem.
+If you still have the backup, you get an ‘invalid/seed phrase doesn’t exist’ error, or your wallet.dat file is partially damaged, you can fix the problem.
 You might need some help, though.

 Recovering a wallet’s seed phrase is a challenging task that demands a level of expertise most people lack.
 Fortunately, there are professionals dedicated to helping people recover their crypto wallets.